Clarity

 Tasks

 All tasks in your agenda should have at least a summary.
-Task summary should be short and as succinct as possible - but with enough details for you to identify and understand what the task is about without needing to look at the description.
+A task summary should be short and as succinct as possible - but with enough detail for you to identify and understand what the task is about without needing to look at the description.
 “Buy flowers for the anniversary”, “Send updated contract to John”, “Prepare the agenda for the marketing meeting on Friday” are all wonderful examples of what a task summary could look like.

-In addition to summary, tasks can also have a description - description should contain all the extra details you need to note about the task that does not fit in the summary.
-Description is optional.
+In addition to a summary, tasks can also have a description.
+The description should contain all the extra details you need to note about the task that do not fit in the summary.
+The description is optional.

-Depending on your personal preferences you can include other details to help you organize tasks - hard deadlines, labels, other.
+Depending on your personal preferences you can include other details to help you organize tasks - hard deadlines, labels, and so on.

 Agenda